tiffanyadu/100-days-of-code-2/log.md

 ### Day 77: March 3, 2019

-**Today's Progress:** Started section 15 of the Modern React with Redux course by Stephen Grider on Udemy and began building another simple app to help me better understand Redux.
+**Today's Progress:** Started section 15 of the Modern React with Redux course by Stephen Grider on Udemy and continued building the same blog app.
 My progress:

 - Reviewed the rules of reducers to learn how they really work - reducers must return a value other than undefined, must use ONLY previous state and action to return 'state', never return data from any other source (APIs, DOM, etc.), and must NOT mutate its input 'state' argument
 - Learned that if reducer returns a mutated state argument, Redux will think that nothing has changed and therefore the app will not be triggered to update.
 This is due to how JavaScript compares arrays and objects.
 It compares what was referenced, so if state was mutated, when returned, it still references the original value in memory which makes previous and next state equal (NO CHANGE)